michaelgena/nuxeo-indesign-connector/README.md

 The nuxeo Connector for InDesign enables designers to import assets into an InDesign layout directly from nuxeo.

 ## Prerequisites
-Before starting the installation of the nuxeo connector for inDesign the following configurations must be present under nuxeo studio and imported into you nuxeo instance:
+Before starting the installation of the nuxeo connector for inDesign you need to install a marketplace package containing the following configurations into you nuxeo instance:

 1 - Enabling Cross-Origin Resource Sharing (CORS) for the REST api :
 ```